cooscoos/Hoive/README.md

 ## To do
 ### Tidy up

-* board is tidier. continue to others.
+continue to others:
-* Continue to tidy up and optimise a bit
+* animals,
+* specials,
+* coord,
+* morphops,
+* pmoore

 ### Other animals

 This order seems sensible:

-* beetle (dread)
+* beetle
-* back to pillbug to capture the beetle gate rule
+* back to pillbug to capture the "beetle gate rule"
 * grashopper - line drawing - then a check to see if it's straight and only goes over occupied hexes
 * mosquito